 Helping build the next generation of aircraft

-Global air travel and air cargo are set to increase by 35,000 aircraft over the next two decades, not including maintenance, repair and overhaul of existing fleets.
+Global air travel and air cargo are set to increase by 35,000 aircrafts over the next two decades, not including maintenance, repair and overhaul of existing fleets.
 For the aeronautics industry, the challenge is to make this growth sustainable.
 Airplanes must be quiet, energy efficient and emit less pollution, all while keeping safety a priority.
 As a result, manufacturers need lighter materials such as composite and new technologies to maintain the aircrafts’ high standards.

 Air Liquide knows that airplane manufacturers need high quality gas solutions and equipment that not only make their manufacturing and maintenance activities possible, but easier.